rileytheesfeld/SIEM-and-Automation-Lab/README.md

-# SIEM-and-Automation-Project
+# SIEM-and-Automation-Lab
 I'm wanting to learn more about threat detection and incident response.
 I wanted to teach myself how to build up a mock SoC, with EDR, SIEM,and SOAR implementation.

 ## Goals
   1. Teach myself how to deploy and manage a small scale "simulated" threat detection and incident response engineering infrastructure.
   2. Deploy default detections, custom detections, maintain detection lifecycles while collecting data from threat feeds, custom honeypots, and a simulated threat environment.

-At the end of this project I would like to experience what a security engineer might deal with on an average day.
-The way I plan on building this lab is through utilization of different networking, virtualization, and open-source technologies.
+At the end of this lab I would like to experience what a security engineer might deal with on an average day.
+The way I plan on building this is through utilization of different networking, virtualization, and open-source technologies.
 This is the beginning of a larger scale implementation I plan to create down the line with this as a foundation.

-# The SIEM-and-Automation Project Topology
+# The SIEM-and-Automation-Lab Topology
 ![Screenshot 2024-11-16 163934](https://github.com/user-attachments/assets/b8e2342c-e1d0-4bf6-8f1d-2901c2b2f49d)